scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 For some conditions, the reactants may undergo two distinct stages of ignition.
 These cases can be distinguished by a pair of peaks in the first time derivative of the pressure.
-For some two-stage ignition cases, the first-stage pressure rise (and consequently the peak in the derivative) are relatively weak, making it hard to distinguish the peak due to ignition from the background noise.
+For some two-stage ignition cases, the first-stage pressure rise, and consequently the peak in the derivative, are relatively weak, making it hard to distinguish the peak due to ignition from the background noise.
 This is currently the area requiring the most manual intervention, and one area where significant improvements can be made by refining the differentiation and filtering/smoothing algorithms.
 An